bolsterdigital/wingsdocs/docs/guides/checklist-before-launch.md

 ---
-sidebar_position: 2
+sidebar_position: 6
 ---

-# Checklist before launch
+# Pre-launch checklist

 So, you think you are ready to launch your website?
 Here is a checklist of things you may want to do and verify.